jrieck1991/channelz-web/README.md

 # channelz-web

-a web frontend for the grpc channelz api
+frontend and http api for the grpc channelz api

 ## Run